tbakerrobotics/rovr_main/README.md

 - Intermittant Vivox
 - Test Positional Vivox
 - Add option for no audio on local sessions only
+- Destination map change - lobby UI
+- Change image selection to automatic VR/PC Icon
 - Add map content
-- PC Spawning issue

-START ON PLAYFAB - YEAH BABY!!

 ## Additional Information
 This repository does not include the Vivox Plugin requried for audio communication.
 Please ensure you copy a version of this into the Plugins folder before building.
 If building for PC ensure that the Pico SDK elements are not enabled in the Plugins window.